 Finding personal loans after bankruptcy

 To get bad credit personal loans after bankruptcy, you’ll need to find a bankruptcy-friendly lender who is willing to work with you.
 There are many lenders who are known for working with borrowers whose credit scores are damaged following bankruptcy.
-A few online lending companies that may be willing to work with borrowers with bad credit include:
+A few online lending companies that may be willing to work with borrowers with fair credit include: